Accurate. Physically based. Intuitive.

 Our design goal for Corona materials is to make them physically based, yet intuitive, flexible, and easy to set up, without having to tweak unnecessary sampling values and other confusing parameters.
 You also won’t have to choose between 10 or 20 different material types, you can pretty much do it all using the single Corona Material.

 Material previewing uses the same rendering engine as the final frame rendering.
 The default 3ds Max material preview scene is replaced with a custom, more representative Corona scene, so you get a genuine “What You See Is What You Get” material editor.
+The example below shows the material preview on the left, and the material in a rendered scene on the right:

 Corona Renderer also features a powerful approach to Volumetrics and Subsurface Scattering.